kiroInn/sharlider/js/object/index.md

 ## What is the 'new' keyword?

-1.It creates a new object
+1.create new object simply object
-type is simply object.
-2.property init
-3.return this
+2.current scope varibale initialaztion linked this 3.return this

 # Array类型